Mo-Ali-77/Mo-Ali/README.md

 - I love to publish everything I have learned in the field of programming, step by step.
 - I would like to thank the esteemed Dr. Muhammad Abu Hudhud for everything he has taught us in the field of programming.
 - Honestly, and with all due respect to all teachers in the field of programming in the Arab world, I found my way in the field of programming through Dr. Muhammad Abu Hudhud's platform, [Programmingadvices.com](https://programmingadvices.com/).
+- The roadmap for anyone who wants to get into programming, which I personally follow here: [Roadmap](https://programmingadvices.com/p/roadmap)
 - I hope to be of service to you, even if only in a small way, in determining your learning path with the supervisor.
 Please forgive us if we make mistakes or fall short.

 ---